OpenProducer/angelcityjazz/wp-content/plugins/tracking-code-manager/readme.txt

 === Tracking Code Manager ===
 Contributors: IntellyWP, Data443
-Tags: adwords remarketing, analytics conversion tracking, conversion pixel, conversion tracking, conversion tracking adwords, conversion tracking pixel, conversion tracking script,Facebook Ads, facebook conversion pixel, facebook custom audience, facebook retargeting, google adwords, google analytics web tracking code, google tag manager, html snippet, html snippets, html tracking code, javascript snippet, javascript snippets, header and footer, pay per click tracking, pixel tracking code, remarketing, retargeting, snippets, Tag Management, track conversion, track conversions, tracking code, tracking codes, tracking script, woocommerce, edd, easy digital downloads, wp ecommerce, wp e-commerce
+Tags: adwords remarketing, analytics conversion tracking, conversion pixel, conversion tracking, conversion tracking adwords, conversion tracking pixel, conversion tracking script,Facebook Ads, facebook conversion pixel, facebook custom audience, facebook retargeting, google adwords, google analytics web tracking code, google tag manager, html snippet, html snippets, html tracking code, javascript snippet, javascript snippets, header and footer, pay per click tracking, pixel tracking code, remarketing, retargeting, snippets, Tag Management, track conversion, track conversions, tracking code, tracking codes, tracking script, woocommerce, edd, easy digital downloads, wp ecommerce, wp e-commerce, gdpr, tracking gdpr, privacy
 Requires at least: 2.7
-Tested up to: 5.9
+Tested up to: 6.0
+Stable tag: 2.0.12
+Requires PHP: 5.6

 A plugin to manage ALL of your tracking code and conversion pixels.
 Compatible with Facebook Ads, Google Adwords, WooCommerce, Easy Digital Downloads, ..

 == Description ==

-**Tracking Code manager is a plugin that give you the ability to manage ALL your tracking code and scripts in one single page.**
+**Tracking Code manager is a plugin that give you the ability to manage ALL third party tracking codes and scripts in one single interface.**

 <p>This plugin is a service of <a href="https://www.data443.com" rel="nofollow ugc">Data443.com</a>.</p>

 <p>Data443 is a Data Security and Privacy Compliance company that is publicly traded <a href="https://finance.yahoo.com/quote/ATDS?p=ATD" rel="nofollow ugc">ATDS</a>.
 We have been providing leading GDPR compliance products such as <a href="https://wordpress.org/plugins/gdpr-framework/" rel="nofollow ugc">WordPress GDPR Framework</a> and <a href="https://data443.com/products/data-identification-manager/" rel="nofollow ugc">Data Identification Manager</a>, Blockchain privacy, and enterprise cloud eDiscovery tools.</p>

-It doesn’t matter the place where you want to put your code, because with Tracking Code Manager you can put it wherever you want, with no restrictions.
+It doesn’t matter where you want to put the codes, because with Tracking Code Manager you can place the codes on any page, any location with complete freedom.
+Maintain compliance with worldwide privacy laws by segmenting your pixel tracking, blocking by country or location if you wish.
+Remove or update pixels quickly with a single mouse click.

-Let’s say you are using on your website Google Analytics, Facebook Custom Audiences, Facebook Retargeting, Google Remarketing, Zendesk, a Live Chat tool, eye tracking analytics, popups, affiliate tracking pixels and so on...
+Very quickly add custom codes for world leading user enhancement platforms like Google Analytics, Facebook Custom Audiences, Facebook Retargeting, Google Remarketing, Zendesk, Live Chat tools, eye tracking analytics, popups, affiliate tracking pixels and so on...

-For every single service you use, you’ll have to put a script or a tracking pixel in the &lt;head&gt; or &lt;body&gt; tag of your WordPress site OR in some of its pages.
+For every single service you may use - or even test - you’ll have to put a script or a tracking pixel in the &lt;head&gt; or &lt;body&gt; tag of your WordPress site OR in some of its pages.
+Manually.
+You may even break pages or themes!

+Maintin privacy compliance for your users by removing tags for certain locations, pages or types of content.
+Make advanced decisions based privacy laws that apply to your region!

 Tracking Code Manager plugin allows you to gather EVERY code and snippet displaying them exactly where you want, whether in the whole site or in specific pages and posts.
+Very quickly, simply.
+More importantly, you will be able to remove them just as quickly - without any fuss.

 > <strong>TRACK CONVERSION ON YOUR E-COMMERCE PLUGIN</strong><br>
 > When it comes to track conversions on a WordPress page it’s easy… but if it’s a "dynamic thank you page" is a big problem.<br><br>